zeldaret/mm/CONTRIBUTING.md

 - `./format.sh` was run to apply standard formatting.
 - `make` successfully builds a matching ROM.
-- No new compiler warnings during the build process
+- No new compiler warnings were introduced during the build process
 - New variables & functions should follow standard naming conventions.
 - Comments and variables have correct spelling.